AI answer sources are pages, domains, and materials that AI models can use when generating answers to users’ questions.

 what advantages or limitations it points out

-whether the information about the brand is up to date
+whether information about the brand is up to date

 whether the brand is visible for important prompts

-The source can be any page or material that provides information useful for the AI model.
+Any page or material that provides information useful for the AI model can be a source.

 Examples of sources: